1. U.S. Arsenal Historical Marker

 Trail Time to Complete: 4.5 hours (full day trail)

 Sites of interest on this trail may be classified in one of three ways: Open to the Public - The site is open to the public for a visit during their operating hours.
 By Appointment Only - The site is available to visitors anytime by viewing it from the exterior or by calling ahead and making an appointment with its administrators for the site to be opened during your visit.
 Exterior View Only - The site may only be viewed from the exterior for a visit.
-Visitors may receive written or audible information about trail sites at the Fayetteville Area Convention & Visitors Bureau through our Customize IT! system.
+Visitors may receive written or audible information about trail sites at the Fayetteville Area Convention and Visitors Bureau through our Customize IT! system.